TonyYenTWN/trEnD/README.md

 ## Output Files

 # Documentation of Source Codes
+Below is a summary of what the source codes do, categorized by the subfolders in [src](https://github.com/TonyYenTWN/trEnD/tree/main/src) folder.
+For full documentation, see [the Github page of this project](https://tonyyentwn.github.io/trEnD/).

 - [agent_operational](https://github.com/TonyYenTWN/trEnD/tree/main/src/agent_operational): source codes for the operation strategies of relevant agents in the model.
 - [alglib](https://github.com/TonyYenTWN/trEnD/tree/main/src/alglib): source codes from the external library [ALGLIB](https://www.alglib.net/).
 - [basic](https://github.com/TonyYenTWN/trEnD/tree/main/src/basic): source codes for generic functions and headers.